Autumn 2017: Issue 88

 The Autumn 2017 issue of Poetry London offers substantial new poems from Oli Hazzard, D S Marriott, Nuar Alsadir, Nisha Ramayya and the celebrated American poet Linda Gregerson.
 The issue presents several names new to the magazine’s poetry pages, including Nick Makoha, Laura Seymour and Drew Milne.
 Established voices such as Susan Wicks, Jane Draycott and Sean O’Brien are joined by newer talents Chloe Stopa-Hunt and Declan Ryan.
 Ailbhe Darcy, Fiona Sze-Lorrain and Hannah Lowe strike new notes in their work.

 In the Reviews and Features section, Sandeep Parmar, writing with Bhanu Kapil, explores the lyric self as ‘a way towards’, Sophie Robinson and CAConrad discuss poetry as the creation of an honest and open space, and Chloe Stopa-Hunt welcomes a new anthology of D/deaf and disabled poetics.
-Plus reviews of two Poet Laureates of Jamaica, translations from Latin America, the idiosyncratic music of Clark Coolidge, and more.
+Plus reviews of two Poets Laureate of Jamaica, translations from Latin America, the idiosyncratic music of Clark Coolidge, and more.
 Subjects include ekphrasis, recuperative techniques, poetry that gives rise to fandom, and kale.

 The issue also includes the prizewinning poems from this year’s Poetry London Competition, judged by Liz Berry.